ppy/osu-wiki/news/2024/2024-02-01-mappers-choice-awards-2023.md

 Now that you're all caught up on the schedule and the events, it's time to get to the important part: nominating and voting!
 Head on over to the [website](https://mca.corsace.io/2023/) to get started!

-For a more straightforward and community-wide voting for last year's best maps, make sure to also check out the ongoing [Community Choice 2023](https://osu.ppy.sh/home/news/2024-01-29-community-choice-2023-open) event!
+For a more straightforward and community-wide voting on last year's best maps, make sure to also check out the ongoing [Community Choice 2023](https://osu.ppy.sh/home/news/2024-01-29-community-choice-2023-open) event!

 —Hivie